Call Us

 Flood damage to Plasterboard

-Since the severe flash flooding that occurred across Auckland on January 27, 2023, I have been asked several times about the durability of plasterboard.
+Since the severe flash flooding that occurred across Auckland on January 27, 2023, and the more recent weather events in 2024, I have been asked several times about the durability of plasterboard.
 As such, I have written this article to provide some insight into the matter.
 In New Zealand, there are several different types of plasterboard available, with the most commonly used being GIB, as well as other brands such as Elephant Board and ProRoc.
 Each of these brands typically includes a bracing sheet, fire sheet, and waterproof bathroom sheet of plaster, providing different levels of durability and functionality for various applications.

 As a homeowner, the damage caused by water and flooding to plasterboard walls is a matter of great concern.
 It is imperative to take prompt action to remediate the situation, as the ingress of moisture can have a detrimental impact on the structural integrity of the walls.
 The nature of the water source, the duration of exposure, and the levels of moisture present in the affected areas, are all critical determinants in determining the appropriate course of action.